yichen2013/Starbuck-Capstone/README.md

 ## File Descriptions

-* portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
+* portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.).
-* profile.json - demographic data for each customer
+* profile.json - demographic data for each customer.
-* transcript.json - records for transactions, offers received, offers viewed, and offers completed
+* transcript.json - records for transactions, offers received, offers viewed, and offers completed.
-* Starbucks
+* Starbucks_Capstone_notebook.ipynb - Jupyter notebook of this project.

 ## Results